 One schedule variation that has been investigated is the difference in oxidation rates between a bolus carbohydrate feeding at the start of an exercise session versus the equivalent amount of carbohydrates consumed in repetitive feedings throughout a bout of exercise.
-Several studies provided subjects with a single glucose load of 100 grams at the onset of exercise lasting 90 to 120 minutes.
-80-82 These studies have shown a similar oxidation

-Repair of the performance edge
+Several studies provided subjects with a single glucose load of 100 grams at the onset of exercise lasting 90-120 minutes.^{81-83} These studies have shown a similar oxidation pattern: oxidation rates increase during the first 75-90 minutes of exercise, followed by a plateau thereafter.
+When the equivalent amount of carbohydrates (100 grams) is consumed in repetitive feedings throughout an exercise bout lasting 90-120 minutes, the same oxidation pattern is observed.^{84-86} In general, repetitive small feedings are easier to tolerate than one large bolus feeding while exercising.
+If the oxidation rate gaining the performance edge 🔀

 Carbohydrate ingestion during exercise has been shown to help delay fatigue and thus improve exercise performance.
-Carbohydrate consumption of approximately 30-60 grams of carbohydrates per hour should begin near the onset of exercise and continue throughout the session.
+Carbohydrate consumption of approximately 60-70 grams of carbohydrates per hour should begin near the onset of exercise and continue throughout the session.
 The impact of exogenous carbohydrates increases as the duration of exercise increases.
 Individualized nutrition plans are required for each athlete, including fluids and foods containing carbohydrates that have been tested and evaluated during training.

-pattern: oxidation rates increase during the first 75 to 90 minutes of exercise, followed by a plateau thereafter.
-When the equivalent amount of carbohydrates (100 grams) is consumed in repetitive feedings throughout an exercise bout lasting 90 to 120 minutes, the same oxidation pattern is observed.
-83-85 In general, repetitive small feedings are easier to tolerate than one large bolus feeding while exercising.
-If the oxidation rate is the same, then repetitive feedings may be more desirable if food and beverages are readily available.
+is the same, then repetitive feedings may be more desirable if food and beverages are readily available.
 If not, then infrequent, larger doses of carbohydrates before and during prolonged exercise may provide the same effect for endurance performance.

 If an athlete chooses to consume carbohydrates at regular intervals during exercise, the feedings should begin soon after the onset of exercise.
-A study conducted by McConell et al.86 investigated the performance effects of consuming carbohydrates throughout exercise versus the ingestion of an equal amount of carbohydrates late in the exercise session.
+A study conducted by McConell et al.87 investigated the performance effects of consuming carbohydrates throughout exercise versus the ingestion of an equal amount of carbohydrates late in the exercise session.
 The results revealed a performance benefit versus controls only when carbohydrates were consumed throughout exercise.
 Ingestion of carbohydrates late in the exercise session did not improve performance despite an increase in circulating glucose and insulin after ingestion.
 Therefore, the consumption of sports drinks, energy bars, gels, or other sports-related foods and beverages should begin soon after the initiation of exercise to enhance performance during training and competition.